lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 The monorepo approach is quite different.

-First off, there's no setup costs for version control.
-The new projects ends up in the same repository you're already using.
-It seems too obvious but I'd be surprised to hear you have never seen wasted time thanks to faulty permissions setup.
+First off, there are no setup costs for version control.
+The new projects end up in the same repository you're already using.
+It seems too obvious but I'd be surprised to hear that you've never seen wasted time because of faulty permissions setup.

-Project infrastructure costs are high if the project introduced new languages or frameworks (often less of a problem that a language) to the repo.
+Project infrastructure costs are high if the project introduces new languages or frameworks (often less of a problem that a language) to the repo.

 While this scenario feels like its polyrepo counterpart, the way it plays out is generally different.

-Only some languages and frameworks receive "official" support in the monorepo which teams tend to be more conservative regarding new technology.
+Only some languages and frameworks receive "official" support in the monorepo which is why teams tend to be more conservative regarding new technology.

 Everyone wants to move fast but no one wants to spend days (sometimes weeks) _before_ they can achieve the same developer experience they're used to with "approved" languages and framework a single line of code using shiny new tech.

-I'm using quotes for official and approved because I have seen this happening mostly implicitly.
+I'm using quotes for _official_ and _approved_ because I have seen this happening mostly implicitly.

 ## One version to rule them all